Close Menu

 You do not need to try to win benefits by yourself.
 We can help file your SSDI and SSI application.
 Also, we can help you appeal every SSA denial.
 That way, you can focus on your health.
 For example, our attorneys and staff can:

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
+If you file your application for benefits on Social Security’s website, then you have 6 months to complete it.
 Once you submit your application, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 Your signature proves you agree with your written statements on your application.

 YOU CAN SUBMIT NEW MEDICAL RECORDS